cig0/old_blog/coding-in-go-with-atom-in-gnulinux.md

 ![](https://github.com/i90rr/i90rr.github.io/blob/master/resources/jumbo_gopher-4bf98fbc72cc188289ba2b458d4ce680_200.png?raw=true)
 <div style="text-align:left">

-Now you will need to log out and in again in order for the changes to be applied.
+You will need to log out and in again in order for the changes to be applied.
+If you launch Atom now all the cogs should be in motion.

-If you launch Atom once again now all the cogs should be in motion.
+---
 Tags: go, atom, spacemacs, programming, editor